IDLabResearch/lovstats/README.md

 bash lodstats.sh

 # execute our statistics (if folder input mounted to docker container)
-bash lodstats.sh -o restriction-types-stats /input/foaf/foaf.rdf
+bash lodstats.sh -o restriction-types-stats /input/foaf.nt

 # execute our statistics on an HTTP uri
 bash lodstats.sh -o restriction-types-stats http://xmlns.com/foaf/spec/index.rdf
 ```

 please note that lodstats is called in the container, thus needed directories needs to be mounted in the docker-compose file.
-In the shown example, the input is taken from the mounted input directory which is mounted inside the lodstats.sh script.
+In the shown example, the input is taken from the mounted input directory which is mounted in the docker-compose file.

 # How does LODStats work?